mvaganov/self/RESUME.md

 ### Employment Details
 <!--- #endif -->
 #### Computer Science Teacher at Sacred Heart Prep
-(*August 2015 to June 2019*) Faculty member at an exclusive private school.
+(*Aug.
+2015 to Jun.
+2019*) Faculty member at an exclusive private school.
 * Teach computer science, with a curriculum designed to motivate in a context of creativity and computer hacking
 * Wrote software used to manage schedule and notification using speech synthesis